byronbytes/Tasks/SECURITY.md

 </h1>

 # Security Policy
 This is the current Security Policy for Tasks.
-Last updated on October 25th, 2021.
+Last updated on November 3rd, 2021.

+## Reporting a Vulnerability
+To report any vulnerabilities, please create a new Issue using the **Security Vulnerability** template (Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab).

 ## Supported Versions
 These are the supported versions of Tasks.
 Please note that we will not fix vulnerabilities in older versions.
 If you are running a legacy version, we suggest you to update to a newer version for more features, and a stable and safe experience.

-## Reporting a vulnerability
-To report any vulnerabilities, please create a new Issue using the **Security Vulnerability** template (Click [here]("https://github.com/LiteTools/Tasks/issues") to go to the Issues Tab).

 | Version             | Supported          | Release Date         | Discontinuation Date |
 | :------------------ | :----------------: | :--------------:     | :------------------: |